 Does your company have a written Affirmative Action/ Equal Employment Opportunity statement posted on company bulletin boards?
-YesNo YesNo YesNo 7.
+YesNo YesNo YesNo YesNo YesNo 7.
 Do all of your company contracts and purchase orders contain non-discrimination statements as required by Sections 4a-60 & 4a-60a Conn.
 Gen. Stat.?
 Yes No Does your company have the state-mandated sexual harassment prevention in the workplace policy posted on company bulletin boards?
-YesNo 8.
+Yes No Yes No Yes No Output Description: 8.
 Do you, upon request, provide reasonable accommodation to employees, or applicants for employment, who have physical or mental disability?
 Yes No 3.
 Do you notify all recruitment sources in writing of your company's Affirmative Action/Equal Employment Opportunity employment policy?
 YesNo 9.
 Does your company have a mandatory retirement age for all employees?
-YesNo Do your company advertisements contain a written statement you are an Affirmative Action/Equal Opportunity Employer?
+Yes No Do your company advertisements contain a written statement you are an Affirmative Action/Equal Opportunity Employer?
 Yes No 10.
 If your company has 50 or more employees, have you provided at least two (2) hours of sexual harassment training to all of your supervisors?
-YesNoNA 5.
+Yes No NA 5.
 Do you notify the Ct.
 State Employment Service of all employment openings with your company?
 Yes No 11.
 If your company has apprenticeship programs, do they meet the Affirmative Action/Equal Employment Opportunity requirements of the apprenticeship standards of the CT.
 Dept. of Labor?
 YesNoNA 6.
 Does your company have a collective bargaining agreement with workers?
 Yes No 6a.
 If yes, do the collective bargaining agreements contain nondiscrimination clauses covering all workers?
 12. Does your company have a written affirmative action plan?
 Yes No If no, please explain.
 YesNo 6b.
 Have you notified each union in writing of your commitments under the nondiscrimination requirements of contracts with the State of CT?
 YesNo 13.
 Is there a person in your company who is responsible for equal employment opportunity?
 Yes No If yes, give name and phone number.
-Part III - Bidder Subcontracting Practices Will the work of this contract include subcontractors or suppliers?
-Yes No 1a.
-If yes, please list all subcontractors and suppliers and report if they are a small contractor and/or a minority business Enterprise.
-(Defined on page 1; use additional sheets if necessary.)
-1b.
-Will the work of this contract require additional subcontractors or suppliers other than those identified in 1a. above?
-Yes No
+Part III - Bidder Subcontracting Practices Will the work of this contract include subcontractors or supplied to the subcontractors and suppliers and report in the subcontractors are supplied to the subcontractors or supplied to the subcontractors of the subcontractors or supplied to the subcontractors or supplied to the subcontractors or subcontractors or supplied to the subcontractors or subcontractors o ort if they are a small contractor and/or a minority business 1b.
+Will the work of this contract require additional subcontractor Yes No ors or suppliers other than those identified in 1a. above?